Great Ocean Road bridge replacement at Wye River

 Underway

 Construction to replace the Great Ocean Road bridge at Wye River started in April 2024 and will be undertaken in stages.
+The new bridge project is on track for planned completion by October 2025.

-Stage 1 of the project to demolish and replace the ocean side of the bridge was completed in September 2024.
+Stage 1 of the project to replace the ocean side of the bridge and widen the road on both sides of the bridge was completed in late 2024.

 Please note these works are subject to favourable weather and site conditions.